SEO Tuning: Why It Works and How to Do It [+Case Studies]

 For starters, SEO tuning can help you with the following:

 Content refreshing.
 As we've known for years, Google highly prioritizes new, fresh content.
 That's partially because humans frequently seek novelty, but also because older content has a much higher likelihood of being inaccurate or irrelevant.
-Simply making changes to your older pieces of content can help them seem fresher, and therefore help them rank higher in searches.
+Simply making changes to your older pieces of content can help them seem fresher, and therefore help them rank higher in organic search.

 Cannibalization mitigation.
 Keyword cannibalization occurs when you have multiple pages competing for the same strategic keywords.
 This happens often with large organizations and sprawling websites with hundreds of pages.
 While it is somewhat valuable to have multiple pages with your most important keywords at the domain level, it's also important to avoid having pages directly compete with each other.
 SEO tuning helps you clarify your individual page goals and remove redundant competition from the equation.